smartdevicelink/sdl_evolution/proposals/0238-Keyboard-Enhancements.md

 **_Addition for Enhancement #3: Allow apps to change special characters shown on the Keyboard Layout._**

-1. SDL should define new Struct _"ConfigurableKeyboards"_.
-This struct should provide info about the number of special character keys, which can be configured in Keyboard Layout.
+1. SDL should define new Struct _"KeyboardCapability"_.
+This struct should provide capability info for a supported Keyboard Layout.
+This struct should include the number of configurable keys available for the given layout.
-2. If HMI supports this keyboard capability, the SDL core should return an array of _"configurableKeys"_ param in _"KeyboardCapabilities"_ Struct.

 **_This enhancement is applicable only for root level keys in the keyboard layout.
 If HMI does not provide configurable keys in root level of keyboards, the system should return Zero in number of configurable keys._**